danielflower/cricket-scorer/README.md

 * ***The model is immutable*** so that things like the full state of the match can be looked at, and matches can be forked easily.
 * The only way to change the model is with events
-* Any objects created are with builder classes, which are inner classes of the model object they create
+* Object creation is with builder classes, which are inner classes of the model object they create
 * The model will not return `null` from any methods.
 Any methods that may not have return values in some cases return `Optional<T>` instead.